-Through the MetaMask wallet, you can access DApps like CryptoKitties and other Ethereum applications.
+Through the MetaMask wallet, you can access DApps like Uniswap, OpenSea, and other Ethereum applications.
 Hence, it also acts like an Ethereum blockchain browser.

-This a multi-purpose wallet and I use it many times for quick desktop transactions as well as a security protection against phishing websites.
+This is a multi-purpose wallet, and I use it many times for quick desktop transactions as well as security protection against phishing websites.

 Until next time.